matthew-pisano/matthew-pisano/README.md

 I am a Master's student in the Department of Computer Science at Rensselaer Polytechnic Institute.

 My research centers around language model alignment; enforcing safety without hampering its cognitive abilities.
 I often draw inspiration from biological intelligences to aid im my work with artificial ones.
-I enjoy learning about how the mind works and the cognitive principles that can be applied to it
+I enjoy learning about how the mind works and the cognitive principles that can be applied to it.

 ## Skills